wgseligman/GramsSim/scripts/README.md

-# GramsG4 scripts
+# GramsSim scripts

 This directory contains utility scripts to help work with GramsSim inputs and outputs.
-Some of the programs are provided solely to teach programming concepts for folks new to handling ntuples and dataframes.
+Some of the programs are provided solely to teach programming concepts for folks new to:

+- handling ntuples
+- working with dataframes
+- C++
+- ROOT
+- GDML (Geant4 geometry)
+- HepMC3 (particle-physics file format)

+For examples related to working with Geant4 and GramsG4, see `GramsSim/mac`.

+## Examples

 `SimpleAnalysis.C` - a very simple example of how to look at the ntuples produced by gramsg4.